 The first example is a small-scale use of a wood finish without a backdrop behind, integrated into the side panel of an exhibition stand.
 This is a clever isolated use, especially considering the concrete finish that the display has been integrated into.

-Each direction of wooden panel has been carefully designed to accommodate for the logo and graphic treatments throughout the display, especially on the larger elements of the stand walls.
-However in contrast, the finish provides a brilliant concept for the smaller panels, designed to create some privacy in seated areas.
+The direction of each wooden panel has been carefully designed to accommodate the logo and graphic treatments throughout the display, especially on the larger elements of the stand walls.
+However, in contrast, the finish provides a brilliant concept for the smaller panels, designed to create some privacy in seated areas.

-This design shows that integrating wood finishes onto displays doesn’t need to be overly complex, and can be simply applied onto pre-existing structures.
+This design shows that integrating wood finishes onto displays doesn’t need to be overly complex, and can be simply applied to pre-existing structures.

 A more direct route to approach utilising wood finishes, Pallets are the definition of authentic design, which are again becoming more prominent in exhibition design.